 The program includes down payment assistance loans of:

 - $10,000 for public protectors, educators, healthcare providers, active military, and buyers living with a disability or a disabled family member

 To qualify, borrowers will need to be within local household income limits and have liquid assets of no more than $20,000 or 20% of the home purchase price (whichever is greater).

 Hawaii Down Payment Assistance Programs

 There isn’t an official statewide down payment assistance program for Hawaii.
-But that doesn't mean no help is available.
-Hawaii Home Ownership Center is a non-profit mortgage brokerage offering 95 percent loans with no mortgage insurance.
+But help is still available for Hawaii first-time home buyers.

 Take a look at HUD’s list of other homeownership assistance programs in Hawaii.